-The First Step: Bed Bug Prevention
+Step 1: Bed Bug Prevention

 First, you must realize that it is next to impossible to make a home completely bed bug proof, but you can take the appropriate steps to ensure that they don’t easily enter.
 Your first line of defense against bed bugs is prevention.
 There is no such thing as a bed bug repellent (if there were, believe me, it would be advertised heavily).